-The chapters that follow introduce you to the SAN Volume Controller and the uninterruptible power supply (UPS) and describe how you can install and maintain the software for the SAN Volume Controller.
+The chapters that follow introduce you to the SAN Volume Controller, the redundant ac power switch, and the uninterruptible power supply (UPS) and describe how you can install and maintain the software for the SAN Volume Controller.
 The vital product data (VPD) topic provides information about the VPD that uniquely defines each hardware and microcode element that is in the SAN Volume Controller.